General Truthfulness Characterizations Via Convex Analysis: Duality in elicitiation

 Turning to our various notions of duality, the following are four divergences corresponding to the duality quadrangle, starting in the (primal,primal) setting and moving counter-clockwise.

-Amazingly, we see that $D_G(t,d) = D_{G^*}(d,t)$ for all $t,d$ (not just dual points).
+Interestingly, we see that $D_G(t,d) = D_{G^*}(d,t)$ for all $t,d$ (not just dual points).
 In other words, the loss of reporting $d$ in the primal but having type $t$ is the same as reporting $t$ in the dual but having ``type'' $d$.
-In the context of the elicitation game above, this means that at any pure strategy pair, both players have the same regret, so they both stand to gain the same amount in a best response (though a simultaneous best response will \emph{not} lead to an equilibrium point in general).